gferraro/csalt/README.md

-# salt-wrapper
+# csalt
-Salt wrapper, for translating between automated names and friendly names
+Csalt, for translating between automated names and friendly names